IanFinlayson/exploring-cs/chapter06.md

 With loops we will be able to write programs that do these kinds of things, and repeat some part of the program over again.

-As a first example, consider the \"guess the number\" game.
+As a first example, consider the "guess the number" game.
 We could in theory just use if statements to guess all the numbers:

 ``` {.python}